goggalore/pokemon-browser/README.md

 and where `process.env.POKEMON_API_URL` is defined in a `.env` file, though this the fast, negligent, non type-safe implementation aforementioned.

-While I was hesitant to use the package since I know you may have wanted to see raw usage of the API, I really appreciated the type safety and robust error handling it provided.
-Ultimately, I read the source code to ensure it wasn't just a wasteful additional package.

 ## Code Comments
 Overall, I made a lot of comments especially in places where I felt I needed to explain *why* I did something.
 I don't usually leave SO many comments, as I tend to put explanations in JSDoc format and any extra, excessive reasoning in commit messages or in the team documentation location.

-I wanted them to be very visible here because I worked so independently on it and it's an offhand project.
+I think that good code is something that speaks for itself and does not need excessive explanation, but I wanted them to be very visible here because I worked so independently on it and this is an offhand project.

 ## What the app is missing:

-There a few things leftover that I know are missing and wish I could have addressed, though ultimately I did not want to take too much time to deliver something that was demo-able.

 ### Route Level Error Handling/General Error Handling:
 It PAINS me that there is so little error handling across the application as a whole.
-I really would have liked to especially add route level error handling, such that certain pages/components are rendered when the server responds with common error codes, i.e. a 404 page and a more general error page.
+I especially would like to add route level error handling, such that certain pages/components are rendered when the server responds with common error codes, i.e. a 404 page and a more general error page.

 Additionally, sadly the back-end server hardly addresses cases where the incorrect data